 Appointed gatekeepers are not likely going to be homeless people.
-Some appointed gatekeepers will be very conscious of their gatekeeper role, as well.
+Appointed gatekeepers will be conscious of their gatekeeper role, no doubt in varying degrees.
 In a mafia capitalist system, that’s just not mysterious.
 Please power and increase your chances of survival.
 Sin and survive.
-And, note, The powerful teach that to the people – mainly by example – even if the powerful would deny it.
+And, note, The powerful teach that to the people – mainly by example – even if some of them would deny it.
 That is reprehensible, which means that it’s worse than it normally would be because those perpetrating the crime know better and have no excuse.
-As Jesus Christ said, ‘If the light that is in you is, in fact, darkness, then how great that darkness is!’
+(President Trump publicly expressed that very principle.
+He will do things for people and then expect them to do things for him.)
+As Jesus Christ said, “If the light that is in you is really darkness, then how great that darkness is!”
 (Matthew 6:23)

 As for self-appointed gatekeepers, They aren’t always powerless.
-When they come together in a group for some reason, they can be very powerful and scary.
-And the state is a big fan of terrorism done by it’s supporters.
+I see no reason why they can’t be organizations sometimes.
+Or a number of individual gatekeepers may be brought together in order to employ their dark arts.
+And they can be very powerful and scary when they operate as a group, especially if the CIA or some such agency with resources backs it.
+Look at PropOrNot.
+The state is a big fan of terrorism done by its supporters.
 Bill Moyers recalls a story he heard from his father in his Common Dreams article titled “The Fiery Cage and the Lynching Tree, Brutality’s Never Far Away.”
-(See that at: http://bit.ly/1DMk9eU.
-See a picture of Jesse Washington, after his murder, at the Library of Congress website, here: http://www.loc.gov/pictures/item/95517168/) People, including those clutching Bibles and Korans, who have abandoned God are capable of committing the absolutely worst, unimaginable atrocities.
+(See a picture of Jesse Washington, after his murder, at the Library of Congress website).
+People, including those clutching Christian, and other, Bibles, who have abandoned God (and, often, seek to replace him) are capable of committing the absolutely worst, unimaginable atrocities (Islamic terrorists for example.)
 Bill’s story is much like another told by Chris Hedges in his pointed and angry book “Death Of The Liberal Class.”
 Chris tells the story of a group of gatekeepers who got away with murder, with their defense counsel arguing that the mob had simply committed “patriotic murder.”
-But when the state is controlled by godless monsters, What is patriotism?
+But when the state is controlled by Godless monsters, What is patriotism?

 From Bill Moyers’s article, the following: